Background

 include the spatial positions of individuals in a two dimensional space

-along the x- and y-axes (X
+along the x- and y-axes (X and Y).
+Both

 continuous values (e.g., GPS locality) and relative distance (e.g.,